 Are these your excuses for putting off doing the TESOL course?
-Rachael delves into the main ones finding possible solutions.
+Rach delves into the main ones finding possible solutions.

 As of now I am only two course lessons away from completing the whole certificate!
 I am so excited.

 One of the biggest barriers for those who want to quit their jobs and work online, is finding the time to build a business or complete a course while still doing their regular work.
 Most people can’t afford to just quit and then decide what they are going to do, and that is why completing an eTEFL certificate might be perfect for you!
 If you are worried about trying to squeeze everything in, I hope that my experiences will give you the self-belief that you can do it, and that within weeks you may be able to quit your job and start earning money teaching English online.

 In the previous blog, I talked about how I focussed on completing the first lessons in the evening after dinner, which I did quite easily.
 For the past two weeks I have tried to simulate other ways busy people with a lot of commitments may need to finish the course.
 So I did one week of completing what I could of the course during a one hour allocated lunch time, and then another where I replicated catching public transport, to and from work and completing course work while on a mobile phone.